 In 1991, Chateau Beauregard passed from family ownership when it was sold to Credit Foncier Bank.
-In July, 2014, Chateau Beauregard was sold to a partnership between the Moulin Family, the owners of the large, French chain of Galerie Lafayette stores and the Cathiard Family, the owners of Chateau Smith Haut Lafitte and Chateau Bastor Lamontagne in Sauternes.
+In July 2014, Chateau Beauregard was sold to a partnership between the Moulin Family, the owners of the large French chain of Galerie Lafayette stores, and the Cathiard Family, the owners of Chateau Smith Haut Lafitte in Pessac Leognan.

 Chateau Beauregard Vineyards, Terroir, Grapes, Winemaking

 You can divide the vineyards into 2 main parts.
+From there, the vineyard is planted in 34 separate parcels.
 They have 9 hectares of vines devoted to the first wine, as those vines are on their plateau.
 The remaining 8 hectares are on flatter soil and are used for the second wine.